BADimov21/BADimov21/README.md

-<h1 style="text-align: center;"> Hi there 👋, I'm Bozhidar, and here are some things about me: </h1>
+<h1 align="center"> Hi there 👋, I'm Bozhidar, and here are some things about me: </h1>

 - 🔭 Student at <a href="https://www.codingburgas.bg/"> @codingburgas </a>
-- 🌱 I’m currently learning C++, HTML, CSS, JS, coding & web design in general.
+- 🌱 I’m currently learning C++ and SQL, coding & databases in general.
 - 💬 You can ask me everything, I'll be glad to share!
-- 👯 My hobbies are coding, web design, video games, board games and astronomy.
+- 👯 My hobbies are coding, web design, video games, game development and learning.
 - 📫 How to reach me:  My School Email - <a href="mailto:BADimov21@codingburgas.bg">BADimov21@codingburgas.bg </a>
 - 😄 Pronouns: He/Him
 - ⚡ Goals: I want to become a professional programmer and web designer.
-- 😀 Status: Favourite time of the year...🏖️🏖️🏖️
+- 😀 Status: It can be better for sure.

 <h3>💻My portfolio <a href="https://badimov.netlify.app">website</a> made by me.</h3>